pritesh-volansys/DynamicTable/README.md

 # Custom DataTable

-This project use for make custom datatable with shared datasource and column configuration.
+The UI DataTable is a control for displaying data in a tabular format.
+It provides many options, such as sorting, filtering, and hide which determine the way data is presented and manipulated.
+The DataTable can be bound to local or remote data by using the UI DataSource and Option component.

 ## Column Configuration

-This column setting use for default setting of created table.
-Please check below sample column setting for a custom table.Column setting can handle width, filter, and hide the individual column.
+This column setting use for default setting of DataTable.
+Column setting can handle width, filter, and hide the individual column.

 ```
     this.linkColumnConfig = [